Terry McFlynn: Sydney FC

 I don't want to play football for any other clubs, either in Australia or anywhere else," he said "I've been at Sydney FC for five years and I couldn't be happier to be signing on for another three years.

 "I have grown to love the club, my family is here and I see Sydney as my home."

-On 26 February 2010 it was announced that he had received permanent Australian residency, and hoped to gain Australian citizenship.
+On 26 February 2010 it was announced that he had received permanent Australian residency.
+McFlynn eventually gained Australian citizenship.

 One of his greatest honours was standing in as captain for the Grand final as Steve Corica and John Aloisi were injured.
 He was officially awarded the captaincy for the 2010–11 season on 22 July.

 His 100th A-League game for Sydney FC came in Round 3 of the A-League 2010-11 season, with Sydney losing 1–0 to Brisbane Roar at Suncorp Stadium.

 McFlynn led Sydney FC into their first game of the AFC Champions League against K-League club Suwon Samsung Bluewings FC.
 However his role would end after just 32 minutes when he was sent off for stomping on Korean player Lee Sang-ho.
 After a two-match suspension, he returned to the senior team to help lead Sydney FC to a 3–2 victory over Shanghai Shenhua in Shanghai.

 After captaining Sydney to the 2011–12 A-League finals, McFlynn made his 150th appearance in the semi-final against Wellington Phoenix at Westpac Stadium, although Wellington defeated Sydney 3–2 and knocked them out of the finals in the process.

 On 6 April 2014, McFlynn announced he would leave Sydney FC and retire from A-League football.